JOHN-MAINA/Product-Catalogue-API/README.md

     ```

-1. Configure database credential in /config/config.go
+1. Configure database credential in requires `mysql` database /config/config.go

 1. Set port number that the application will be served through default is set to `3001`